yersan/domain-investigations/README.md

 # domain-investigations

-The latest POC can be run with requiring to build container nor VM images:
+The latest POC can be run without requiring to build container nor VM images:

 * cd openshift-virtualization/domain-controller-vm/
 * oc create -f data-volume.yaml
 * oc create -f service.yaml
-* oc create vm.yaml
+* oc create -f vm.yaml

 Then in OpenShift sandbox start the VM
 Wait, when the comain controller is ready,